About the Service -

 In October 2014 Superintendent Forscutt was promoted to the rank of Inspector.
 She has worked in Human Resources as the Division Commander since her promotion.

-Superintendent Forscutt holds a Bachelor of Arts degree from the University of Manitoba and she is currently in her final term of a Master's Degree program in Human Resource Management at Walden University.
+Superintendent Forscutt holds a Bachelor of Arts degree from the University of Manitoba and a Masters in Business Administration with a focus on Human Resource Management from Walden University.

 Superintendent Forscutt is married with two children.
 She is the recipient of the Police Exemplary Service Medal from the Governor General of Canada in 2013.